bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 Version: 1
 ```

-When `transaction_bytes.read` is run, Rust is automatically dereferencing the reference pointer and making its modifications to the underlying data which is the slice pointer from the `main` function.
-The referenced slice pointer then gets updated and `transaction_bytes` refers to the new modified pointer.
+When `transaction_bytes.read` is run, Rust is automatically dereferencing the reference pointer.
+It follows the reference from `transaction_bytes`, finds the `bytes_slice` from `main` and then calls the `read` method on that. `bytes_slice` gets updated and then `transaction_bytes` is updated to refer to the newly modified slice.
 Here is a diagram to help visualize what is happening in our `read_version` function:

 ![Memory Diagram](images/memory-diagram.png)

+Dereferencing is something Rust does automatically anytime there is a method call.
+It checks to see if the variable can be dereferenced into something else.
+This is the equivalent of manually prepending the variable with the `*` operator.
+In fact, the `*` operator is shorthand for calling the `deref` method of the [`Deref` trait implementation](https://doc.rust-lang.org/std/ops/trait.Deref.html).
+So types can implement the `Deref` trait and be dereferenced into other types whenever method calls are made.

 Great work so far.
 It may not seem like much code, but you've learned a ton of Rust fundamentals.
 And this is one of the hardest concepts to grasp in Rust!

 Let's explore this concept some more in the next section 9.1 and review the differences between shared and mutable references as well as borrowing vs ownership.
 See you there!

 ### Quiz
 *You will find that certain methods for manipulating the elements of a vector such as sorting are available only on the slice type and not the vector.
 However, if you call `.sort` on a vector, it will still work.
-Why is that?
-Hint: when method calls are made in Rust, it not only accesses the method on the specific data type, but any methods on the data type that it dereferences to as indicated by the DeRef trait implementation.
-So what does a vector dereference to?
-Can you find the relevant trait implementation?* <br/>
+Why is that?* <br/>
 https://doc.rust-lang.org/std/vec/struct.Vec.html <br/>
 https://doc.rust-lang.org/std/primitive.slice.html#method.sort <br/>